fatfingererror/parser/README.md

 ### Running the app
-From the directory where the code is cloned run:
+From the directory where the code is cloned run:<br>
 `python parser <path_to_csv_file1> <path_to_csv_file2> <path_to_csv_file3>`

 e.g code is in /Users/dev/parser/